Guikingone/Smoky/Core/Modules/readme.md

-# ModulesManager component for Smoky
+# Smoky | Modules component

- This component is build in order to perform actions linked to the Modules, Controllers and every aspect covered by the Module.
+This component is the Modules component of Smoky, this one is used in order to perform simple et effective action inside the Modules.